Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Conclusion

 \section{Conclusion}

 In this paper, the discretized energy functional minimization problem of a class of special multi-component BECs was considered.
 The original problem was reduced to a structured nonconvex optimization problem over spherical constraints.
 We apply the alternating minimization scheme to solve it.
-In particular, an easy-to-implement alternating Newton-Noda iteration (ANNI) with the one-step modifined NNI in each inner iteration was designed to solve the discretized problem.
-The global convergence is guaranteed based on the sufficient descent property.
-We also proved that the proposed algorithms are positivity preserveing under mild conditions.
+In particular, an easy-to-implement alternating Newton-Noda iteration (ANNI) with the one-step modified NNI in each inner iteration was designed to solve the discretized problem.
+The global convergence is guaranteed based on the sufficient descent property of the objective value.
+We also proved that the proposed algorithms are positivity preserving under mild conditions.
 Furthermore, ANNI can be applied to a class of more general multi-block nonconvex minimization problems.

-Numerical results on different multi-component BECs are provided to confirm our theoretical results and demonstrate the efficiency of ANNI, especially for the weak interaction cases, for which a relative small computational domain is enough.
-In this case, ANNI shows the possibility to converge quadratically.
-However, the explicit convergence rate analysis with respect to different $J_{\mathbf{v}}(\mathbf{u},\lambda)$ needs future research.
-It is still an interesting problem to study further whether to improve the performance of ANNI when the computational domain is rather large via better preconditioners, other efficient linear system solvers or approximating $J_{\mathbf{v}}(\mathbf{u},\lambda)$ by well-conditioned matrices.
+Numerical results on different multi-component BECs are provided to confirm our theoretical results and demonstrate the efficiency of ANNI, especially for the weak interaction cases, for which a relatively small computational domain is enough.
+In this case, ANNI shows the possibility to converge nearly quadratically.
+However, it converges slowly when the computational domain is rather large in 3D cases.
+The explicit convergence rate analysis concerning different $J_{\mathbf{v}}(\mathbf{u},\lambda)$ needs further research, including whether the local quadratic convergence can be theoretically guaranteed under certain conditions.
+It is still an interesting problem to study further whether to improve the performance of ANNI via better preconditioners, other efficient linear system solvers, or approximating $J_{\mathbf{v}}(\mathbf{u},\lambda)$ by well-conditioned matrices.
+In particular, it is worth exploring the strategy for computing a better $\lambda_k$ or $\mu_k$ adaptively to improve ANNI in future work.